Joannamcgallagher/only-fools-and-horses/README.md

 ## Features

-technologies used, features left to implement, testing, responsive, bugs
 * Logo
     * This is created with a h1 and a font awesome icon and features throughout the quiz.
 It is also a link to direct the uer back to the start.